gromitsun/timbir-python/3D_Recon_Launcher_for_Real_Data/README.txt

 --pix_size : pixel size in micron
 ----num_views : total number of views in the data.
 If the "0 degree projection"  is acquired two times just indicate the number of unique views.
---x_width : number of detector pixels in x direction --num_bright : Number of brights acquired in the data --num_dark : Number of darks acquired in the data --z_start : the slice number along z in which to start the reconstruction --z_numElts : number of z slices to reconstruct.
+--x_width : number of detector pixels in x direction --num_bright : Number of brights acquired in the data at the end of the rotation --num_dark : Number of darks acquired in the data at the end of the rotation --z_start : the slice number along z in which to start the reconstruction --z_numElts : number of z slices to reconstruct.
 For the default case this should be at least 32.
 If you want to reconstruct less see the advanced parameters section (so that the 3-D multi-resolution works)
 --num_nodes : Number of nodes to be used